 In the Upper Triassic rocks, which predate the extinction by about 10 million years, radiolarians are preserved in hundreds of forms.
 Just above them, in the Early Jurassic rock layers laid down about the time of the great die-offs, only a fraction of the previous number of forms are represented.

 The younger Jurassic rock shows a rebound of radiolarian diversity (though of course, in different forms) - a diversity that continues to flourish and expand in today’s oceans.
-Inset: The Queen Charlottes are most noted for their fossil ammonites, the coiled cousins to modern day nautilus.
+Inset: The islands of Haida Gwaii are most noted for their fossil ammonites, the coiled cousins to modern day nautilus.
 These perfectly preserved specimens tell of a deep water environment and warm tropical seas.

-Dr. Mclearn, a geologist who has worked in the Queen Charolotte Island, has published on the strata exposed at Maple Island was stratigraphically higher than the majority of Albian localities in Skidegate inlet.
+Dr. Mclearn, a geologist who has worked on the geology of Haida Gwaii published on the strata exposed at Maple Island was stratigraphically higher than the majority of Albian localities in Skidegate inlet.
 His findings show that the macrofossil fauna belonged to the Upper part of the Sandstone Member of the Haida formation.

 The western end of the island contains numerous well-preserved inoceramids (Birostrina concentrica) and a few rare ammonites (Desmoceras bearskinese).
 The eastern shores house unusual ammonite fauna in the finer grained sandstones.

 Most were in extremely hard concretions while others were loose in the shale.
 Species include Anagaudryceras sacya and Tetragonites subtimotheanus.
 A large whorl section of the rare Ammonoceratites crenucostatus was found in 2003.

 Sidebar: Hoploparia sp.
 Paper with Torrey Nyborg (Loma Linda University) on the Rogueus sp.
 (Raninid crab) from Northwest Bay.